maxim-h/bi-kho2-2024/README.md

   <p><i>Introduction to combinatorial indexing</i></p>
 </div>

 Within our project, we analyzed single-cell RNA sequencing data from four samples obtained using the SUM-seq method.
-The samples differ in their preparation techniques, and each sample has two replicates (see Data Availability section)
+The samples differ in their preparation techniques, and each sample has two replicates.
+Raw sequencing data is available upon request

 ## Key Methods and Findings